 Hello, my kinky companions.
 Today, we’re talking about the world’s most popular fetish app: Fetlife.

-While an entire community of kinky members might seem intimidating, I can tell you from first-hand experience that it’s definitely not!
+While an entire community of kinky users might seem intimidating, I can tell you from first-hand experience that it’s definitely not!

 Find out below.
-Read on for our in-depth Fetlife review.
+Read on for our in-depth Fetlife review, and see if this incredible website is for you.

 FetLife: First Impressions

-This site is clearly a members-only area; it’s a closed community.
+This particular service is clearly a members-only area; it’s a closed community.
 It’s only for those who belong there in the first place.
 And it makes you feel like you’re protected from those on the outside who may be judgemental!

 But I went ahead, made an account and became a member of this kinky community.
 I didn’t just make an account, but I spent some time creeping around and interacting with other users on the site.

-Signing up on Fetlife is straightforward.
+Signing up on the site is straightforward.
 You just fill out your preferences, stick in your email address and the world of Fetlife is your oyster.
-The interface is clean and easy to use, and unlike most modern dating websites, there are no ads in sight.
+The interface is clean and easy to use, and unlike most modern internet dating websites, there are no ads in sight.

 Yeah, it’s totally annoying when you add someone as a friend who’s a friend collector because it starts to get out of hand when your entire Fetlife dashboard is just a list of their new friends… but with Fetlife’s new “Follow” feature you can avoid that bullshit!